tidalmigrations/tidalmigrations.github.io/pages/user guides/ansibletower.md

 **groups**

 The groups key can be used to specify sets of tags to define one or more groups of servers.
-The tags correspond to tags from the Tidal Migrations Application.
+The tags correspond to tags from the Tidal Application.

 This key has higher precedence than filter-tags; if the groups key is present these parameters are used and the filter-tags key is ignored.
 The groups key is optional, if there is no key then the results will not be grouped.